-WARNING: Make sure the switch is off,the switch key is removed, and your saw is unplugged.
+WARNING: Make sure the switch is off, the switch key is removed, and the saw is unplugged.
 Failure to do so could result in serious personal injury.

-Bevel scale should show 0 when the blade is set at 90° and 45° when blade is at a 45° tilt.
+The bevel scale should show 0 when the blade is set at 90° and 45° when blade is at a 45° tilt.

-- Raise blade all the way up by turning height handwheel.
-Lift blade guard. - Loosen bevel lock handle and turn the bevel handwheel clockwise to tilt the blade.
-See Figure 45.
-Reverse it and turn handwheel counterclockwise until it stops. - Check blade angle with a combination square.
+- Raise the blade all the way up by turning the height handwheel.
+Lift the blade guard. - Loosen the bevel lock handle and turn the bevel handwheel clockwise to tilt the blade.
+Reverse it and turn the handwheel counterclockwise until it stops. - Check the blade angle with a combination square.
 Don't let the square touch a blade tooth.
-Blade should be at 90° and scale indicator at 0.
+The blade should be at 90° and the scale indicator at 0.